jlperona/gpa-converter/README.md

 * Make the CSV parsing more robust
     * Deal with quotes that are used to wrap cells
-* Add more grade scales
+* Add more grade scales as I encounter them
-    * Ones from China, especially